 Dementia can cause a number of different symptoms.
 Here we explain some of these changes and suggest practical ways to manage them.

-Who gets delirium?
+Who gets delirium and why?

 Anyone can get delirium, but the following factors put people at higher risk: